zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 JOIN (SELECT * FROM Module.City) C
 ON P/Residence = C/Name
 ```

+In OQL v2, the query above no longer fails, which makes the behavior consistent with the case of `SELECT *` combined with `JOIN` without subqueries.

 Having concrete duplicate attribute names is also now allowed: